 Two years ago, I wanted things instantly with no wait.
-I wanted my future husband to come in my life then and there even though I was still only 18.
-I am not going to lie, but when I turned 18, I was secretly praying for Mr. Right to come waltzing into church or Bible Study one day and be that tall, kind-hearted, godly man I dreamed of.
+I wanted my future husband to come in my life then and there.
+I was secretly praying for Mr. Right to come waltzing into church or Bible Study one day and be that tall, kind-hearted, godly man I dreamed of.

 Other than Mr. Right, I wanted college to fly by, and I wanted everything to come with ease and “at that moment,” but as I got older, I realized that with God’s promises, it will happen in His timing.
 This lesson was hard for me to learn, and I was a little stubborn at times, but with time comes knowledge and wisdom, and I did learn.